-Icon Pad Mode Description Reverse Playbac k Beat Synch Set Loop Points Play Slice s Polyphony ulfu Sample Use to play single notes or drum hits.
+Icon Pad Mode Description Reverse Playback Beat Sync Set Loop Points Play Slices Poly- phony 4/4- Sample Use to play single notes or drum hits.
 You can control start and end points for playback and looping.
-Supports reverse playback, along with forward and bidirectional looping. ~ ~ 4 notes Sample - multi-sample mode Spread a folder full of wav files across the keyboard to get more realistic instrument pitch shifting or to map different sounds to each key on the keyboard.
-4 notes •••• Clip Use for synchronized loops and quantized playback, e.g. drum loops and guitar tracks between one and eight measures long. ~ 2 notes L Slicer Use with a WAV file with different sections that you want to trigger independently. &gt; 2 notes Granular Generate new sounds from your samples.
-The sample is played back in small portions about 10 to 200ms in length, called grains. ~ ~ Mono New Recording Use to start recording a new WAV file or clear a WAV from a pad.
+Supports reverse playback, along with forward and bidirectional looping. √ √ 16 notes Sample: Multi- Sample Mode Spread a folder full of wav files across the keyboard to get more realistic instrument pitch shifting or to map different sounds to each key on the keyboard.
+16 notes ++++ Clip Use for synchronized loops and quantized playback, e.g. drum loops and guitar tracks between one and eight measures long. √ 2 notes

+Icon Pad Mode Description Reverse Playback Beat Sync Set Loop Points Play Slices Poly- phony L Slicer Use with a WAV file with different sections that you want to trigger independently. ✓ 2 notes Granular Generate new sounds from your samples.
+The sample is played back in small portions about 10 to 200ms in length, called grains. √ √ mono New Recording Use to start recording a new WAV file or clear a WAV from a pad.
+New Multi Automate recording of multiple samples across a range of notes triggered via MIDI.

 Each pad can have a different Pad Mode.
 You can use the same WAV file in different pads in different Pad Modes.
-To load a WAV file into a pad: